duplode/duplode.github.io/src/posts/whats-in-a-fold.md

 omniProject :: Recursive t => t -> Base t (Base t (Base t (  .  .  .
 ```

-... which is clearly a problem, as we don't have a type that encode an
+... which is clearly a problem, as we don't have a type that encodes an
 infinite nesting of type constructors.
 There is a simple way of solving
 that, though: we *make up* the type we want!